SB-Chalmers/bt_python/book/introduction/setup.md

 ## 1. **Where to write code:**
 For the absolute easiest way to start you should use Google Colab [colab.research.google](https://colab.research.google.com/).
 If you are comfortable with getting more hands-on and want to save and run your code locally on your computer, install VSCode from [code.visualstudio](https://code.visualstudio.com/)

-**Note:** Google colab is a ready-to-use editor but it can be limiting in the long term.
+ **Tip:** Google colab is a ready-to-use editor but it can be limiting in the long term.
 The steps below that use VSCode are a more robust solution.
 If you do go with VSCode continue with the instructions below.

 ---